CMSDAS/statistics-short-exercise/docs/index.md

 **Tasks and questions:**

   -   There are some important uncertainties missing from the datacard above.
-Add the uncertainty on the luminosity (name: `lumi_13TeV`) which has a 2.5% effect on all processes (except the `jetFakes`, which are taken from data), and uncertainties on the inclusive cross sections of the `Ztautau` and `ttbar` processes (with names `xsec_Ztautau` and `xsec_diboson`) which are 4% and 6% respectively.
+Add the uncertainty on the luminosity (name: `lumi_13TeV`) which has a 2.5% effect on all processes (except the `jetFakes`, which are taken from data), and uncertainties on the inclusive cross sections of the `Ztautau` and `ttbar` processes (with names `xsec_Ztautau` and `xsec_ttbar`) which are 4% and 6% respectively.
   -   Try changing the values of some uncertainties (up or down, or removing them altogether) - how do the expected and observed limits change?
   -   Now try changing the number of observed events.
 The observed limit will naturally change, but the expected does too - why might this be?